 So why doesn’t everyone use multi-touch to power their marketing decisions?

 Although multi-touch is seen as the paragon of attribution reporting, it’s difficult to put into practice.
 Firstly, it requires resolving user identities across a variety of touchpoints — a task difficult for businesses who don’t have persistent logins for a majority of their users (and then even more difficult when it comes to linking together anonymous traffic).
 Even when these data points are available, you also need a data model that can ingest this information and make it useful for stakeholders across channels.
 In other words, getting true value out of multi-touch reporting is both a time-intensive and expensive process.

 Enabling Multi-Touch Insights with Branch

-Branch has traditionally leveraged last touch attribution to award attribution credit to various marketing channels; however, the persona graph powering our attribution under the hood also enables us to stitch together multi-touch paths to conversion.
+Branch has traditionally leveraged last touch attribution to award attribution credit to various marketing channels; however, the predictive modeling algorithm powering our attribution under the hood also enables us to stitch together multi-touch paths to conversion.

-We’re exposing these powerful insights for the first time with cross-platform ID (CPID).
-CPID is effectively a “unified ID” that Branch will attach to all of your events.
-This yields a single anonymous identifier that can stitch together events that you previously believed to be anonymous and untraceable (i.e. logged out web visitors, clicks that don’t convert, etc).
-You can use this ID to better understand user interactions across touchpoints, information that can drive marketing strategy, mapping out the customer journey or building complex MTA models.
+We’re exposing these powerful insights for the first time with a predictive modeling algorithm.
+This yields a single anonymous view that can stitch together events that you previously believed to be anonymous and untraceable (i.e. logged out web visitors, clicks that don’t convert, etc).
+You can use this view to better understand user interactions across touchpoints, information that can drive marketing strategy, mapping out the customer journey or building complex MTA models.

 Anonymized Case Study of Customer Data

-We can look to the excerpted report below, based on anonymized data from a customer in the media space, to understand the type of business insights CPID can drive.
+We can look to the excerpted report below, based on anonymized data from a customer in the media space, to understand the type of business insights a predictive modeling algorithm can drive.